 Tumors are simply an abnormal growth of tissue, whether benign or malignant.
 When they form in or around the spinal cord, they can upset the connection between the brain and the nerves, or they can inhibit the spinal cord’s blood supply.
 These are known as intradural spinal tumors, and they often require surgical removal.

-Our skilled neurosurgeons at Texas Neurosurgery perform these procedures at our Addison and Dallas locations.
+Our skilled neurosurgeons at Texas Neurosurgery perform these procedures at our Dallas locations.

 Spinal cord tumors

 Spinal cord tumors arise in the spinal cord itself or adjacent to the spinal cord.
 They occur on all regions of the spine.
 Those that occur within the spinal cord are termed intradural intramedullary spinal cord tumors.
 There are several types of these intradural intramedullary spinal cord tumors: astrocytomas, ependymomas, hemangioblastomas, and metastatic cancers.

 Tumors that occur alongside the spinal cord are called intradural extramedullary spinal cord tumors.
 These include meningiomas, schwannomas, neurofibromas, and myxopapillary ependymomas.

 These tumors typically cause symptoms in the arms and/or legs.
 This includes gradually worsening muscle weakness, which may lead to sensory loss, loss of function, or abnormal sensations, bladder and bowel control problems, incontinence and constipation, and back pain.

 Generally, the area where symptoms are experienced can then be used to trace back the area of the spine where the tumor is causing the nerve compression.